zenodraft/zenodraft/README.dev.md

 # Clone the repo in the empty temporary directory
 git clone https://github.com/zenodraft/zenodraft .

-# Install dependencies
-npm install

-# Generate the JavaScript, package it up into a tarball
+# Install dependencies, generate the JavaScript, package it up into a tarball
 npm run all

 # Verify the tarball has the right set of files